5 Reasons Why Saying Thank You Will Enhance Your Relationship Happiness

 4. Saying “thank you” reinforces new patterns

-Breaking old communication patterns can be challenging for many couples.
-So can practising new ones.
-When one partner attempts to change and succeeds, hearing the words, “thank you” can be a powerful motivator for continued change.
-The next time your partner listens to your experience rather than reacts, try, “thank you for listening.
-I felt heard and understood, and I’m grateful to be able to share my feelings with you.”
-This “thank you” can be a powerful motivator for your partner to continue in the new pattern.
-More importantly, both of you can see the strong benefits of the communication shift, which can reinforce trust that a new pattern can be effective and draw you closer.
+This “thank you” can motivate your partner to continue in the new pattern.
+More importantly, both of you can see the substantial benefits of the communication shift, which can reinforce the trust that a new pattern can be effective and draw you closer.

-Also watch: How to Find Happiness in Your Marriage
+Also Watch: How to Find Happiness in Your Marriage

 5. Saying “thank you” empowers us

 Cultivating an attitude of gratitude, as the cliché goes, can be empowering.
-As you foster the ability to see the gifts that you have at your disposal, particularly in your partnership, it becomes easier to see what is possible.
+As you foster the ability to see the gifts you have at your disposal, particularly in your partnership, it becomes easier to see what is possible.
 Rather than a naive Pollyanna approach, gratitude, and subsequently, saying “thank you” for what you see are the gifts in your life.
-These can empower you and your partner to reach for more connection, intimacy, and closeness, within and outside of the relationship.
-While strangers and friends alike utter the words “thank you” frequently, the intentional, mindful expression of gratitude within the two words elevates their significance.
-In other words, saying “thank you” helps us – not just our partners – to find joy in what we have and in the journey, rather than where we might feel stuck and hopeless.

 When you begin to take your partner for granted, become somewhat complacent in the relationship, or find that you have lost a sense of gratitude for your partnership, begin by taking a grateful posture.
-Saying “thank you” can be a powerful way of seeing your partner differently, and consequently, the laundry.
+Saying “thank you” can be a powerful way of seeing your partner differently and, consequently, the laundry.

 Share this article on